Normal Function

 Vitamin D-dependent rickets

-At least four mutations in the CYP2R1 gene have been found to cause vitamin D-dependent rickets type 1B (VDDR1B).
-This disorder of bone development is characterized by low levels of calcium (hypocalcemia) and phosphate (hypophosphatemia) in the blood, which lead to soft, weak bones that are prone to fracture.
-A common feature of this condition is abnormally curved (bowed) legs.
+Certain variants (also called mutations) in the CYP2R1 gene have been found to cause a specific form of vitamin D deficiency called vitamin D-dependent rickets type 1B (VDDR1B).
+This disorder is characterized by soft, weak bones (rickets) that are prone to fracture and more likely to be misshapen.
+A common feature of this condition is abnormally curved (bowed) legs, but affected individuals may also have enlargement of the skull, the wrists, and the ends of the ribs.

 Additional Information & Resources